bcgov/entity/rfcs/rfc-standalone-annual-report.md

 ## Include Add a Beneficial Owner workflow
 The filing flow would be:
-1. Add Person section (name and email)
+The workflow is only relevant for BCA entities.
+1. Annual Report Date (this will be save to _lear_ or _colin_ as required)
-2. Significant Individual Assessment section (evaluates user input and returns status)
+2. Significant Individual Assessment section
-3. Add Personal Details (DOB, address, SIN, citizenship etc.)
+3. UXA to determine:
+   a.
+Add Beneficial Owner Details: OR
+   b.
+Choose from Beneficial Ownership profile
+4. Possibly create a Beneficial Ownership profile

 ## Wireframes: